On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Dynamics of Mixed-difficulty RL

 \end{corollary}

 \paragraph{Why does grokking happen in RL?} For long-horizon tasks, reward can either come from fully correct traces or from rare lucky guesses that reach the correct final answer despite intermediate mistakes.
 Before the policy can reliably generate correct traces at long horizons, the reward stays near-zero, and the gradient signal mainly consists of those from the lucky guesses, which are random and uninformative.
 Meanwhile, gradient updates from shorter horizons keep sharpening the internal features long after their rewards have saturated.
-This hidden progress would eventually lead to a non-trivial success rate at long horizons, resulting in a rapid improvement of rewards within a few iterations.
-Our analysis in \Cref{lem-grad-char-tech} makes this mechanism explicit by tracking how the hidden feature sharpening translates into the long-horizon policy improvement.
+In other words, shorter horizons continue to supply hidden structural progress, but this progress is handed off to the next horizon only after a long delay because the difficulty gap is too large.
+Once the longer horizon finally becomes learnable, rewards improve rapidly within a few iterations.
+Our analysis in \Cref{lem-grad-char-tech} makes explicit this delayed-handoff mechanism by tracking how the hidden feature sharpening eventually translates into long-horizon policy improvement.